The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 where the coefficient:

-represents the component of $O$ relative to the dyad $\tilde{\Gamma}_{ll'}$.
-We now demonstrate that the trace of an observable is given by the sum of its diagonal components, i.e. it coincides with the trace of the matrix associated with $O$.
-In fact, according to \eqref{eq:Scomp_Diadica_Oss} and making use of equation (67) in the first paper, one has:
+represents the component of $O$ relative to the dyad $\Gamma'_{ll'}$.
+We will, now, demonstrate that the trace of an observable is given by the sum of its diagonal components, i.e. it coincides with the trace of the matrix associated with $O$.
+In fact, according to \eqref{eq:Scomp_Diadica_Oss} and making use of equation (64) in the first paper, one has:

 In general, therefore, we can \emph{define the trace functional of a pseudo-observable as the sum of its diagonal components with respect to a whatever dyad basis}.
-The definition is well placed, since if $P$ is a generic pseudo-observable, of real part $\rp P$ and imaginary part $\imp P$, and $\left\{ \Gamma_{jk}\right\} $ is a whatever dyad basis, called $\varpi_{jk}$, $\alpha_{jk}$ and $\beta_{jk}$ the component respectively of $P$, of its real part and of its imaginary part relative to the dyad $\Gamma_{jk}$, on the basis of equation (40) in the first paper, one has:
+The definition is well placed, since if $P$ is a generic pseudo-observable, of real part $\rp P$ and imaginary part $\imp P$, and $\left\{ \Gamma_{jk}\right\} $ is a whatever dyad basis, called $\varpi_{jk}$, $\alpha_{jk}$ and $\beta_{jk}$ the component respectively of $P$, of its real part and of its imaginary part relative to the dyad $\Gamma_{jk}$, one has:

 by which it results:

 The so defined trace functional satisfies the three following properties: \begin{enumerate} \item For each pseudo-observable $P$ of real part $\rp P$ and imaginary part $\imp P$, one has: